An official website of the European Union. See all European Institutions

 The Task Force was set up to address Russia's ongoing disinformation campaigns.
 In March 2015, the European Council tasked the High Representative in cooperation with EU institutions and Member States to submit an action plan on strategic communication.

-What are the EU's objectives concerning strategic communications?
+What are the EU's objectives concerning strategic communications in its Eastern neighbourhood?

 The Action Plan on Strategic Communication, presented in June 2015, has three main objectives: